kubeshark/docs/src/pages/en/envoy.md

 #### `sidecar` <==> `sidecar`: mTLS (Encrypted)

-When mTLS is in STRICT mode, the mTLS traffic will show as encrypted, and there will be no attempt to decrypt it, as it is assumed to be a duplicate of the original **`service`** <==> `sidecar` traffic.
+When mTLS is in STRICT mode, the mTLS traffic will show as encrypted, and there will be no attempt to decrypt it, as it is assumed to be a duplicate of the original **`container`** <==> `sidecar` traffic.